 Description of Indicator

-This indicator measures occupied and vacant housing units in Lackawanna, Luzerne, and Wayne Counties alongside the Commonwealth.
+This indicator measures occupied and vacant housing units in Lackawanna, Luzerne, Wayne, and Wyoming Counties alongside the Commonwealth.

 Understanding housing availability enhances understanding surrounding housing demand and population change.
 To foster a healthy quality of life, a region must have sufficient housing stock to accommodate its residents – particularly if the population is growing.
 Conversely, consistent vacancy rates may point to potential for blight.